akram-idrissi/Chat-App/README.md

 # Real time chat application

-This is a node.js chat application in its early stages, powered by Sock.io, Express and MongoDB that provides the main functions you'd expect from a chat app, such as private messages, groups, etc.
+This is a node.js chat application in its early stages, powered by Sock.io, Express and MongoDB that provides the main functionalities you'd expect from a chat app, such as private messages, groups, etc.

 # Features